 well some things never change.

-children were young, I was fortunate enough to have jobs
+my children were young, I was fortunate enough to have

 draftsman also worked in the land department working on

-work the hours and days that I wanted, by contracting my
+was able to work the hours and days that I wanted, by

 home for many years, where I worked as an illustrator at